paigeweber13/fine-hardware-visualization/README.md

      - fixed it: all I had to do was add a call to "likwid_markerNextGroup"
      - this overrides time set by -T. It does not switch after a given time, but just when that function is called
+     - so we'd have to run whatever it is multiple times
+     - would be possible to switch by time if we use the command line interface
      - had very similar rates (MFLOP/s) but half the number of flops when running two groups
 	 - how many counters before sampling starts?